The Growth Hacking Process: A Step-by-Step Guide

 3— Outline Experiments (O) of G.R.O.W.S

-Let’s assume that your Growth Meeting is done, and you have two experiments you’re going to launch this week.
-How should you organize your team to design this experiment?
+Assuming your Growth Meeting is complete and you have two experiments set to launch this week, how should you structure your team to design these experiments?

 “Done is better than perfect” – Sheryl Sandberg